taaaraaa/lighthouse-data-notes/ML/notes.md

    - will you click on the ad?
 Yes / No

    - spam or not spam email?
+   - whether a patient has a liver disease or not?

 - multinomial classification
+    - predict the letter grade of a student (A,B,C,D or F)

 Two common types of data inf classification:
 1. Images (ex.MNIST) -- **Computer Vision**